Framework for phase transitions between the Maxwell and Gibbs constructions: Results

 \subsection{Crossovers}

-In the final two plots of this section, we show a comparison of the EOS and of the particle fractions corresponding to a crossover with a hadron-to-quark fraction $f(\nb)=1-\exp[-35~(\nb/\nsat)^{-1.8}]$ in the present framework and to the XOA parametrization of Ref.~\cite{Constantinou:2021hba} where the crossover is implemented as detailed in Kapusta and Welle~\cite{Kapusta:2021ney}.
+In the final two plots of this section (Figs. \ref{fig:xoeos} and \ref{fig:xoyi}), we show a comparison of the EOS and of the particle fractions corresponding to a crossover with a hadron-to-quark fraction $f(\nb)=1-\exp[-35~(\nb/\nsat)^{-1.8}]$ in the present framework and to the XOA parametrization of Ref.~\cite{Constantinou:2021hba} which provides a crossover EOS between the ZLA and vMIT equations of state as implemented in Kapusta and Welle~\cite{Kapusta:2021ney}.
 The various quantities are qualitatively similar even though quantitative differences exist.
 The use of a composition-dependent $f(\nb,y_i)$ can, presumably, improve agreement but such an undertaking is beyond the scope of this work.